tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/开发者手册/访问管理/授权粒度详情_intl_en.md

 You can grant a specified sub-account the API permission of a specified resource in CI.
 The authorization granularity of CI is divided into resource level and API level:

 - Resource-level API: It supports the authorization of a specific resource.
-- API-level API: It doesn't support the authorization of a specific resource.
+- API-level API: It does not support the authorization of a specific resource.

 For authentication through a resource-level API, CI will pass the specific 6-segment resource description to CAM for authentication, thereby supporting authorization and authentication of the specific resource.

-For authentication through an API-level API, CI will not pass the specific 6-segment resource description to CAM for authentication.
-Instead, it will pass `*` as any resource.
-To be more specific, if a resource is specified in the policy syntax during authorization but not passed through the API for authentication, CAM will identify the API as out of the authorization scope, i.e., having no permission.
+For authentication through an API-level API, CI will not deliver the six-segment format of the specific resource to CAM for authentication.
+Instead, it will deliver the `*` of any resource.
+To be more specific, if a resource is specified in the policy syntax during authorization but not delivered through the API for authentication, CAM will identify the API as out of the authorization scope, that is, having no permission.

 The following lists all API permissions of CI:

-## List Operations
+## List Operation

 | API | Description | Authorization Granularity | 6-Segment Resource Description |
 | :------------------- | ---------------------------------------- | :------- | :--------- |